Meeting Time: November 17, 2022 at 9:00am HST

 • Default_avatar

-Victoria Cheromcka almost 2 years ago
+Victoria Cheromcka about 2 years ago

 Aloha Council and thank you for this opportunity to provide testimony.
 I respectfully request that you consider what it is like to live near a neighbor who decides upon retirement to take up metal work as a side job/hobby.
 The constant grinding and occasional screeching are very annoying and occasionally infuriating.
 The tension builds after hours of said noise.
 Although the neighbor may be a very person and neighbor otherwise, this constant onslaught of nerve provoking noise is very hard to live with.
 And being several houses away, I can only imagine the distress for immediate neighbors.
 Please support this ordinance.
 We deserve to have peace at home.
 Mahalo for your hard work on our behalf.